esphome/esphome-docs/components/lvgl/widgets.rst

 - **options** (**Required**, list): The list of available options in the roller.
 - **mode** (*Optional*, dict): Option to make the roller circular. ``NORMAL`` or ``INFINITE``, defaults to ``NORMAL``.
 - **visible_row_count** (*Optional*, int8): The number of visible rows.
 - **selected** (*Optional*, list): Settings for the selected *part* to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
 The selected option in the middle.
-Besides the typical background properties it uses the :ref:`lvgl-wgt-lbl` text style properties to change the appearance of the text in the selected area.
+Besides the typical background properties it uses the :ref:`lvgl-widget-label` text style properties to change the appearance of the text in the selected area.
 - **selected_index** (*Optional*, int8): The index of the item you wish to be selected.
 - **anim_time** (*Optional*, :ref:`Time <config-time>`): When the Roller is scrolled and doesn't stop exactly on an option it will scroll to the nearest valid option automatically in this amount of time.
 - Style options from :ref:`lvgl-styling`.
-The background of the roller uses all the typical background properties and :ref:`lvgl-wgt-lbl` style properties. ``text_line_space`` adjusts the space between the options.
+The background of the roller uses all the typical background properties and :ref:`lvgl-widget-label` style properties. ``text_line_space`` adjusts the space between the options.

 **Actions:**

-- ``lvgl.roller.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.roller.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-automation-actions>` action is used for the common styles, states or flags.
     - **id** (**Required**): The ID or a list of IDs of roller widgets which you want update.
     - Widget styles or properties from the specific options above, which you want update.

 **Triggers:**

 - ``on_value`` :ref:`trigger <actions-trigger>` is activated when you select an item from the list.
 The new selected index is returned in the variable ``x``.
-- :ref:`interaction <lvgl-event-trg>` LVGL event triggers which also return the selected index in ``x``.
+- :ref:`interaction <lvgl-automation-triggers>` LVGL event triggers which also return the selected index in ``x``.

 **Example:**